RediSearch/redisearch-py/API.md

 - **partial**: if True, the fields specified will be added to the existing document.
                This has the added benefit that any fields specified with `no_index` will not be reindexed again.
 Implies `replace`
+- **language**: Specify the language used for document tokenization.
 - **fields** kwargs dictionary of the document fields to be saved and/or indexed.
              NOTE: Geo points shoule be encoded as strings of "lon,lat"